uwePhillPhelps/IAP-2024/Tutorials/Part 1/3 - Processing MIDI Input.md

 4.	int octave = (note – 69) / 12;
 ```

 Run and test your program before moving on.
+You *may* notice some weird behaviours.
+Read on below...

 ## Error